sqonk/phext-datakit/docs/api/DataFrame.md

 ```php
 public function clone(array $data, array $headers = null) : sqonk\phext\datakit\DataFrame
 ```
 Produce a copy of the dataframe consisting of only the supplied data.
-All other information such as transfomers and header settings remain the same.
+All other information such as transformers and header settings remain the same.

 ------